Worlds Largest Indoor Ski Resort Opens In Shanghai As China Logs Hottest Month - UrduPoint

 The country leads the world when it comes to indoor ski resort building, boasting half of the world's top ten based on snow area, according to Daxue Consulting.

-On Friday, the Shanghai L*SNOW Indoor Skiing Theme Resort was officially certified by the Guinness Book of Records as the world's largest, overtaking the previous record-holder -- also in China, in northern Harbin.
+On Friday, the Shanghai L*SNOW Indoor Skiing Theme Resort was officially certified by Guinness World Records as the world's largest, overtaking the previous record-holder -- also in China, in northern Harbin.

-Modeled like a glacier, the 90,000-square-metre snow world towers over coastal Lingan, about 1.5 hours away from the city center.
+Modelled like a glacier, the almost 100,000-square-metre snow world towers over coastal Lingang, about 1.5 hours away from the city centre.

+Inside, a chairlift, cable car, and a green and red "steam train" ferry visitors to the complex's four ski slopes and other rides.

+"There were no ski resorts around Shanghai before and there was no way to practise in the summer.
+But now I have the opportunity to do it... so I'm quite happy," snowboarder Cynthia Zhang told AFP before launching herself down the curving white incline.

 A Shanghai government report in August acknowledged that such projects "will inevitably consume a lot of energy".

+Resort executive Yin Kang told AFP that to keep the temperature below zero, 72 cooling machines and 33 snow-making machines worked continuously.

-But it noted the resort was built to maximise energy reuse, through elements such as its ice storage and waste heat recovery systems, as well as extensive rooftop photovoltaics.
+The Shanghai government report said the resort was built to maximise energy reuse, through elements such as its ice storage and waste-heat recovery systems.

+Over three quarters of the resort's rooftop is covered in photovoltaics, or solar panels, which helps counteract its carbon footprint, it said.

-Its completion has been pushed back several times -- industry media reported its originally planned opening date to be 2019.
+The resort's completion has been pushed back several times.
+Industry media reported its originally planned opening date to be 2019.

 The resort said it would add more safety measures after an accident in which a guest claimed a finger was severed, state media reported Wednesday.